Masihdeveloper/Advanced-Welcomer-Bot/README.md

 ```
 node index.js
 ```
-so now that your advanced welcomer discord bot will go online and start his exclusive working ...
+so now that your advanced welcomer discord bot will go online and start it's exclusive working ...
 <hr>

 # Features (Can fully customized)